munificent/craftinginterpreters/book/representing-code.md

 To make this concrete, we need a <span name="turtles">way</span> to write down these production rules.
-Ever since John Backus snuck into Noam Chomsky's linguistics class and stole some theory to use for specifying ALGOL 58, programmers have been inventing notations for context-free grammars.
-For some reason, virtually every one of them tweaked the notation in one way or another.
+Ever since John Backus snuck into Noam Chomsky's linguistics class and stole some theory to use for specifying ALGOL 58, programmers have been inventing notations for CFGs.
+For some reason, virtually every one of them tweaks the metasyntax in one way or another.

 I tried to come up with something clean.
 Each rule is a name, followed by an arrow (`→`), followed by its sequence of symbols.
 Terminals are quoted strings,